Mario Ancona: Career

 The New York Metropolitan Opera first engaged him in 1893.
 He sang successfully at the Met until 1897, when he went back to Europe.
 In 1906–1908, he returned to New York—this time to join the Manhattan Opera Company, where he was paid a generous fee.
 He became a special favourite of this company, which had been established by Oscar Hammerstein I in direct rivalry to the Met.
-His suave interpretation of Mozart's Don Giovanni was singled out for particular praise by newspaper reviewers and the Manhattan's audiences.
+His suave interpretation of Mozart's Don Giovanni was singled out for particular praise by newspaper reviewers and the Manhattan audiences.

 Ancona sang in Paris in 1908, and again in 1914, at the Sarah Bernhardt theatre, where he was complimented by Bernhardt in person for his impressive singing.
 The illustrious French actress was not alone in her admiration for Ancona's vocal artistry.
 Music critics on both sides of the Atlantic commended Ancona on his elegant singing style and beautiful voice, with its easy top register and open-throated emission of homogeneous tone.
 Indeed, the great tenor Jean de Reszke called him the best-schooled Italian baritone of his era.
 His histrionic skills were less developed however, and he was not considered to be an especially imaginative or exciting interpretive artist.
 Physically, he was said to resemble King Edward VII of England because of his pointed beard and ample waistline.

 The fact that Ancona was able to establish himself as a major singer in the face of intense competition from a host of other first-class baritones is a testament to his sheer quality as a vocalist.
 His main Italian rivals in the period between his debut in 1889 and the outbreak of World War I were: Mattia Battistini, Antonio Scotti, Giuseppe Pacini, Antonio Magini-Coletti, Giuseppe Campanari and Giuseppe Kaschmann (born Josip Kasman)—and, from a younger generation of verismo opera-influenced baritones, Titta Ruffo, Riccardo Stracciari, Pasquale Amato, Giuseppe De Luca, Eugenio Giraldoni, Mario Sammarco, Domenico Viglione-Borghesi and the promising newcomer Carlo Galeffi.